Skip to content

 Elasticsearch#

-By default, this chart deploys an Elasticsearch cluster with two nodes, both master-eligible and general-purpose.
+This chart deploys an Elasticsearch cluster with two nodes, both master-eligible and general-purpose.

 You can review the Bitnami Elasticsearch Helm chart for available configuration options.